akscodebay/DietManagementSystem/README.md

 spring.mail.password=<email-password>
 ```

 * If you get message saying access issue.
-Need to enable that in gmail settings for sending emails.
+Need to enable access in gmail settings for sending emails.